 Selected State Statutes: Hawaii

-(2) Identity theft in the third degree is a class C felony.
+(2) Reckless endangering in the first degree is a class C felony.

 © 2008–2017 National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided.